310mc/https-310mc.github.io-tl/source/_posts/idol_story/midori_1.md

 *<th>(Breathe in, breathe out)</th>*

-*The green flames are the mark of compassion!*
+*The green flame is the mark of compassion!*

 *The great nature, growing infinitely!
 Ryusei Green, Takamine Midori!*